Zscaler (ZS)

 5. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, Zscaler grew its sales at an incredible 42.6% compounded annual growth rate.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Thankfully, Zscaler’s 41.1% annualized revenue growth over the last five years was incredible.
 Its growth surpassed the average software company and shows its offerings resonate with customers, a great starting point for our analysis.

-Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-Zscaler’s annualized revenue growth of 26.9% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
-Zscaler Year-On-Year Revenue Growth
+We at StockStory place the most emphasis on long-term growth, but within software, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Zscaler’s annualized revenue growth of 25.8% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.

-Looking further ahead, sell-side analysts expect revenue to grow 21.1% over the next 12 months, a deceleration versus the last two years.
-Despite the slowdown, this projection is commendable and suggests the market is forecasting success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 20.2% over the next 12 months, a deceleration versus the last two years.
+Still, this projection is noteworthy and implies the market is forecasting success for its products and services.

 The customer acquisition cost (CAC) payback period measures the months a company needs to recoup the money spent on acquiring a new customer.
 This metric helps assess how quickly a business can break even on its sales and marketing investments.

-Zscaler is efficient at acquiring new customers, and its CAC payback period checked in at 36.8 months this quarter.
-The company’s relatively fast recovery of its customer acquisition costs gives it the option to accelerate growth by increasing its sales and marketing investments.
-Zscaler CAC Payback Period
+Zscaler is quite efficient at acquiring new customers, and its CAC payback period checked in at 35 months this quarter.
+The company’s rapid recovery of its customer acquisition costs indicates it has a strong brand reputation, giving it more resources pursue new product initiatives while maintaining the flexibility to increase its sales and marketing investments.

 Zscaler’s gross margin is good for a software business and points to its solid unit economics, competitive products and services, and lack of meaningful pricing pressure.
-As you can see below, it averaged an impressive 76.7% gross margin over the last year.
-Said differently, Zscaler paid its providers $23.26 for every $100 in revenue.
+As you can see below, it averaged an impressive 76.6% gross margin over the last year.
+That means for every $100 in revenue, roughly $76.63 was left to spend on selling, marketing, and R&D.

 The market not only cares about gross margin levels but also how they change over time because expansion creates firepower for profitability and free cash generation.
-Zscaler has seen gross margins decline by 0.7 percentage points over the last 2 year, which is slightly worse than average for software.
+Zscaler has seen gross margins decline by 0.9 percentage points over the last 2 year, which is poor compared to software peers.

-This quarter, Zscaler’s gross profit margin was 76.6%, marking a 1 percentage point decrease from 77.6% in the same quarter last year.
-Zscaler’s full-year margin has also been trending down over the past 12 months, decreasing by 1.3 percentage points.
+In Q4, Zscaler produced a 76.6% gross profit margin, in line with the same quarter last year.
+Zooming out, Zscaler’s full-year margin has been trending down over the past 12 months, decreasing by 1.2 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs.

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Over the next year, analysts predict Zscaler’s cash conversion will fall.
-Their consensus estimates imply its free cash flow margin of 29.9% for the last 12 months will decrease to 26.9%.
+Over the next year, analysts predict Zscaler’s cash conversion will slightly fall.
+Their consensus estimates imply its free cash flow margin of 29.1% for the last 12 months will decrease to 27.2%.

-We were impressed by Zscaler’s optimistic full-year EPS guidance, which blew past analysts’ expectations.
-We were also happy its revenue outperformed Wall Street’s estimates.
-On the other hand, its billings missed.
-Zooming out, we think this was a mixed quarter.
-The market seemed to be hoping for more, and the stock traded down 10.9% to $260.72 immediately following the results.
+We were impressed by Zscaler’s optimistic EPS guidance for next quarter, which blew past analysts’ expectations.
+We were also glad its full-year EPS guidance trumped Wall Street’s estimates.
+Overall, we think this was a decent quarter with some key metrics above expectations.
+Investors were likely hoping for more, and shares traded down 7.4% to $155.00 immediately after reporting.

 Zscaler is an amazing business ranking highly on our list.
 First of all, the company’s revenue growth was exceptional over the last five years.
 And while its operating margin hasn't moved over the last year, its surging ARR shows its fundamentals and revenue predictability are improving.
 On top of that, Zscaler’s bountiful generation of free cash flow empowers it to invest in growth initiatives.